zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 <img src="http://zslajchrt.github.io/resources/itemTraits.png" width="560" />
 </div>

-The following Scala code shows how such a creation with the deferred composition can look.
+The following Scala code shows how such a creation with the deferred composition may look.

 ```scala